Javan Rhino

 Tropical forests

-Javan rhinos are the most threatened of the five rhino species, with as few as 35 individuals surviving in Ujung Kulon National Park in Java, Indonesia.
-Vietnam’s last Javan rhino was poached in 2010.
-The Javan rhino is a dusky grey color and has a single horn of up to about 10 inches.
-Their skin has a number of loose folds giving the appearance of armor plating.
-This species is very similar in appearance to the closely-related greater-one rhinoceros, but has a much smaller head and less apparent skin folds.
+This species is a dusky grey color and has a single horn of up to about 10 inches.
+Its skin has a number of loose folds, giving the appearance of armor plating.
+The Javan rhino is very similar in appearance to the closely-related greater one-horned rhinoceros, but has a much smaller head and less apparent skin folds.

 Why They Matter